** CP1

 Session 6a/b - Health and prevention focus on personal hygiene including germs and viruses and the importance of good dental health.

 Session 7a - focus on understanding misconceptions about wellbeing and how to help yourself.
+Growth mindset and mindfulness is discussed.

 Session 7b-- Family and relationships - different types of stable relationships and family units, how relationships contribute to happiness.